clarenceb/playwright-basic-demo/README.md

 **Fix the failing test and view report**

-Revert the changes made above.
+* Revert the changes made above.
-The tests should pass.
+* The tests should pass.
-Show the caches for the workflow as well to save time on subsequent runs.
+* Show the caches for all workflows as well and explain that this can save time on subsequent runs.

 ## Resources